AtlasGPT Brain

 Precision and Patient Safety — fear of missing a detail that could lead to malpractice

-Mentorship and Legacy — deep respect for the hierarchy of excellence
+Mentorship and Legacy — deep respect for the hierarchy of clinical excellence

 Voice of Customer